Solved Problem on Static Equilibrium

 Figure 2

-We must find the angle that the gravitational force makes with the directions perpendicular (y) and parallel (x) to the inclined plane (Figure 3).
+In the ΔAQM triangle, the leg \( \overline{QM} \) is represented by the gravitational force \( {\vec F}_g \).
+We need to find the angle that the gravitational force makes with the perpendicular y and parallel x directions to the inclined plane.

 Figure 3

-Drawing the forces in a coordinate system xy (Figure 5) we can have the components along the x and y directions.
+By drawing the forces in a coordinate system xy (Figure 4), we obtain the components along the x and y directions.

 Applying the equilibrium condition (I)